 Measuring each phase of the building process allows us to create an emotional profile (show sample profile inset) that shows peaks and valleys of the overall experience that may need to be addressed in order to turn a mediocre experience into an unforgettable experience.

-Non-CX metrics still matter in CX
+Non-CX metrics still matter for home builders

 Focusing heavily on CX metrics doesn’t mean we abandon other critical KPIs.
 In fact, some traditional KPIs have a powerful influence in the CX world.
 Take Customer Lifetime Value for example.
 Understanding which segment of your buyers is expected to deliver the highest CLV helps prioritize which CX initiatives should receive the most attention.
 To see the biggest impact on your bottom line, address your most valuable customers first.